nilsmehlhorn/blog/posts/angular-download-progress/index.md

 Downloading files is a common task for web applications.
 These files could be some PDF, ZIP or any other binary or text-based file that you want to make accessible to your users.
 Here's how you can download files in Angular either with a rather simple link or JavaScript-based for more control and progress indication.

+> The `download` operator developed in this article is available in the **[ngx-operators](https://github.com/nilsmehlhorn/ngx-operators)** library 📚 - a collection of battle-tested RxJS operators for Angular.
+I'd appreciate it if you'd give it a star ⭐️ on GitHub, this helps to let people know about it.

 ## Angular Download Link

 A simple download link can be easily achieved with plain HTML in Angular.
 You'll use an anchor tag pointing to the file with the `href` attribute.
 The `download` attribute informs the browser that it shouldn't follow the link but rather download the URL target.
 You can also specify its value in order to set the name of the file being downloaded.